Cart

 Bats with the USA Baseball logo can be used in leagues or tournaments that fall under the “Little Leagues” accreditation.
 The performance standards set for USA Baseball approved bats are more severe than the USSSA’s, meaning they have less pop.
 The new USA baseball bats can range in barrel size from 2 1/4” to 2 5/8”.
 The weight drops can vary from -13.5 to -5.
 For USSSA players, you should ask if your league allows USA Baseball bats before buying.

 This standard is designed to measure the trampoline effect of the bat to the ball on impact, rather than just the exit speed of the ball.
 This makes BBCOR bats perform more like wood bats.
-Non wood bats used by 15U Elite level and older players should have a league-required -3 weight drop and can range in size from 31” to 34”.
+Non wood bats used by players 16 y/o and up should have a league-required -3 weight drop and can range in size from 31” to 34”.
+A new Baseball Quebec rule for the 2021 season now allows U15 Elite (AA) level players to hit with bats that have a maximum drop of 5 (-5).

 The league or tournament you play in will determine which bat regulations you should adhere to when purchasing a fastpitch or slowpitch softball bat.
 It is best to check your league’s rules and standards before purchasing a bat.
 For more clarity on softball bat stamps, we would refer you here.